Promotional products; 10 effective uses to help you get more value.

 1. Increase brand awareness

 When your customers seek ‘X type of product’ what brand do they think of first and why?
 Making sure the right people think of your product or service, at exactly the right moment, is what brand awareness is all about.
-Your product or service may be technically superior, it may be cheaper, it may be a whole long list of wonderful things but if people don’t know your brand, or even worse, are confused by what it stands for, your sales team will have a mountain to climb.
+Your product or service may be technically superior, it may be cheaper, it may be a whole long list of wonderful things but if people don’t recognise your brand, or even worse, are confused by what it stands for, your sales team will have a mountain to climb.
 Promotional products help to raise brand awareness and spread the message.
-Get known by more people for less, with promotional products.
+Get known by more people for less.

 2. Improve customer loyalty with promotional products